rstkey/WayPoint/README.md

 ## Running

-One can run the gallery locally for any of these platforms.
+One can run the WayPoint locally for any of these platforms.
 For desktop platforms, please see the [Flutter docs](https://docs.flutter.dev/desktop) for the latest requirements.